Flat Tire Repair Colorado Springs

-“They told me that it can’t be repaired”, We have hear that story all of the time from customers coming in after visiting another tire shop.
-Whether you hit a curb that popped your tire or have a foreign object stuck in the tread.
+“They told me that it can’t be repaired”, We have all heard that story from customers coming in after visiting another tire shop.
+Whether you hit a curb that popped your tire or it has a foreign object stuck in the tread.
 In our experience of flat tire repair, we have found that most can be repaired.
 Not only do we repair tires that others say cannot be repaired, we do it the right way.
 We take pride in patching your tire properly so the repair will last, no plugs used here.

 In the occasions that the tire can not be repaired, and you have an all wheel drive or 4 wheel drive, we have an amazing selection of used tires to match tread depth.

 Plug or patch my tires? – At Tire King we patch tires and do not plug tires.
 The reasons we do not plug is: